Creative Communities Multi-Year Operating

 - have been in operation for at least four years;

-- have a history of sustained community arts activity;
+- have a history of sustained creative communities activity;

-- have received Annual Operating funding through TAC’s Community Arts program for at least the past two years;
+- have received Annual Operating funding through TAC’s Creative Communities program for at least the two past years.

 - have a viable administrative structure;